breuleux/buche/README.md

 ![repl](media/example-pyrepl_nice.png)

+(If you're wondering, the [hrepr](https://pypi.org/project/hrepr/) package handles the pretty printing.
+It was written for Buche but it will also work in Jupyter, minus the ability to put objects in variables by clicking on their representation)

-Merging the outputs of several commands (shift-click on tabs to do the split screen):
+Merging the outputs of several commands in the same window:

 ![merge](media/example-merge.png)